ayush-gupte/cloud-portfolio/aws-core-projects/vpc-bastion-architecture/README.md

-# Project 2 — VPC with Bastion Host and Private Subnets
+# VPC with Bastion Host and Private Subnets

 ## Overview